 Filed under: Intranet and digital workplace awards

-The 2021 Intranet and Digital Workplace Awards reveal a diverse set of intranets and digital workplaces across different projects and initiatives.
-Very different organisations from around the world — spanning from 100 to 80,000 employees — have adopted a range of approaches and tactics.
-All of them, however, provide a treasure trove of information and inspiration for intranet and digital workplace teams.
+The 2023 Intranet and Digital Workplace Awards reveal a diverse set of intranets and digital workplaces across different projects and initiatives.
+Very different organisations of various sizes and across contrasting industry sectors have adopted a range of approaches and tactics.
+All of them, however, provide highly valuable information and inspiration for intranet and digital workplace teams.